 James Taylor – ‘Sweet Baby James’ (1970, live)

 But it’s the neglected, overlooked first album that has been such an intimate friend to me all these years, the one I still go back to on days like I’ve been having this week.
 It’s there that young James first engages the world, and expresses all the bewilderment, the profound disappointment, the discouragement, about this world we live in.
 I’m no longer 20.
-But it’s weeks like this where 40 years of experience, inurement, calluses, cynicism, just don’t help.
+But it’s weeks like this where decades of experience, inurement, calluses, cynicism, just don’t help.
 Weeks where the pain cuts right to the bone.
 James’ first album is the eloquent soundtrack for that pain.
 So you put on the headphones, and you put on the album.
 “Something’s wrong, that restless feeling keeps preying on your mind.
 Roadmaps in a well-cracked ceiling, the signs aren’t hard to find.”
 Or “It does you no good to pretend, you’ve made a hole much too big to mend.
 And it looks like you’ll lose again, my friend, so call on your rainy day man.”
 And you feel, if you’ll pardon the expression, that you’ve got a friend.

 James Taylor – ‘Rainy Day Man’ (1970, live)